 Given these guideline figures, we have produced a little table giving you a rough idea of the return on your investment!

-Please remember this is just a rough estimate, it doesn’t take into account maintenance costs, inflation, changing costs of fuel and many other minor influences on the rate of return.
+Remember the figures in the table don’t include the Green Home grant you will be eligible for.
+Also, this is just a rough estimate, it doesn’t take into account maintenance costs, inflation, changing costs of fuel and many other minor influences on the rate of return.
 It does give you a pretty good idea of how long a system will take to pay back however.

 |System Size||Cost||Occupants||RHI (7 yrs)||Est. Savings||Return|